-Another goal for Dante in this passage is more broadly cultural or sociological, and it is to trace a genealogy of the economics of devotion and to delineate the place of a Christian/New Testament economy within that genealogy.
+Another goal for Dante in this passage is more broadly cultural or sociological, and it is to trace a genealogy of economies of faith.
+His purpose is to delineate the place of a Christian/New Testament economy within that genealogy.

 In this canto Dante shows himself to be extremely conscious about this genealogy.
 Paradiso 5 is clearly engaged in a dialogue with Leviticus 27, which it echoes in many respects.
 Christians are held by him to an even higher standard (hence the 50% penalty) because they have greater guidance.
 This guidance and this support system are a source of enormous pride to Dante.
 Christians have the Old Testament, the New Testament, and the Church to guide them:

 Avete il novo e ’l vecchio Testamento, e ’l pastor de la Chiesa che vi guida; questo vi basti a vostro salvamento.(Par.
 5.76-78)

 You have both Testaments, the Old and New, you have the shepherd of the Church to guide you; you need no more than this for your salvation.

 In Paradiso 5.81, Beatrice offers a disconcerting exhortation to Christians.
-Telling them not to be led astray by mala cupidigia (evil cupidity [Par.
+She begins by telling them not to be led astray by “mala cupidigia” (evil cupidity [Par.
 5.79]), thereby stating clearly that pledges can be made — and are made — for wrong and corrupt reasons.
-Beatrice then suggests that Jews will mock Christians who—with all the special providential assistance that is at their disposal—still fail to make their vows to God in an upright and holy fashion:
+Beatrice then suggests that Jews will mock Christians who, with all the special providential assistance that is at their disposal, still fail to make their vows to God in an upright and holy fashion: